-- → Upon arrival on the school campus you will find a PikMyKid Stop Sign (Parent Arrival Announcement Zone) in the carpool entry area.
+- → Upon arrival on the school campus, you will find a PikMyKid Stop Sign (Parent Arrival Announcement Zone) in the carpool entry area.
 At the stop sign, come to a complete stop and click the PikMyKid announcement button that will appear on your phone screen upon entering the school geofence.
-This alerts school staff that you have arrived and to announce for your child to dismiss. - → If someone without the PikMyKid phone app is picking up your child at dismissal, they will not be able to check-in and can simply display your carpool tag in their window. - → Students will remain with their teacher and class in the classroom, until escorted to their car or adult picking them up.
-Children will not be allowed to walk (or run) to you or your car once they see you. - → Pull all the way up to the car in front of you even though you might be tempted to stop where your child is standing.
+This alerts school staff that you have arrived and to announce for your child to dismiss. - → If someone without the PikMyKid phone app is picking up your child at dismissal, they will not be able to check-in and can simply display your carpool tag in their window. - → Students will remain with their teacher and class in the classroom until escorted to their car or adult picking them up. - → Pull all the way up to the car in front of you.
 We can load about 5 cars when everyone follows this procedure...safe and efficient! - → Please plan to load your child on the passenger side.
-This prevents adults and children from walking BETWEEN cars. - → You may park and walk to pick up your child.
-Remember to set a good example by using the sidewalk and crosswalk.
-Please do not walk between cars.
-Please also model wearing a mask when moving and when within 6' of others that are not from your household. - → Use Walnut as your pick-up route.
+This prevents adults and children from walking BETWEEN cars. - → Use Walnut Lane as your pick-up route.
 You should not turn left from Ridge Road to enter the pick-up line.
 Right only!